ralismark/micro/README.md

 ## git-ff - fast-forward a branch without checking it out

 This is similar to `git pull --ff-only` but can operate on branches you haven't checked out.
 There is also an `--all` flag to operate on all branches.
 Useful for updating your local repo to the state of upstream.

+## rofi-unicode - rofi-based unicode character/string picker

+This is currently only compatible with wayland